mistermilvusmigrans/the-milvus-way/initialisation/no-exceptions-action-as-total-expression.md

     - ... from thought into action

 # Reframing the anchor
-The anchor (see: states are data) is not a special faculty standing outside the states of fury, love, exhaustion.
+The anchor (see: [states-are-not-obstacles-they-are-data.md](./states-are-not-obstacles-they-are-data.md)) is not a special faculty standing outside the states of fury, love, exhaustion.
 The anchor *is* a kind of focus: the sustained, trained capacity to keep directing attention at what is actually so, even while in a state, even while the state itself is also "what is" and also worth attending to.
 The anchor does not escape the states.
 It is focus applied recursively - including focus on the state itself as a fact to be registered.

 # A clean definition of failure
 > - Failure is not "acting wrongly" in some external sense